ABNclearroute/gatling-genie/README.md

 #  Gatling Genie

-**Gatling Genie** is a CLI tool that uses OpenAI's GPT models to generate Gatling (Java) performance test simulations from OpenAPI specifications.
+**Gatling Genie** is a CLI tool that uses OpenAI's GPT models to generate [Gatling](https://gatling.io/)  performance test simulations from OpenAPI specifications.
 It simplifies the creation of realistic load testing scripts by interpreting your API spec and generating ready-to-use Gatling code.

 ---